 Frequently Asked Questions about the EconTalk podcasts

 EconTalk is an award-winning weekly talk show and podcast about economics in daily life.
-Host Russ Roberts talks to featured guests, professors, authors, and Nobel Prize winners about the economics behind current events, markets, the Great Depression, free trade, and the curiosities of everyday decision-making.
-Topics include school, health, business, finance, jobs, politics, book reviews, what's behind the recent mortgage and housing troubles, family, and more.
+Host Russ Roberts talks to featured guests, professors, authors, Nobel Prize winners, business leaders, and people on the job, about the economics behind current events, markets, the Great Depression, free trade, and the curiosities of everyday decision-making.
+Topics include school, health, business, finance, jobs, politics, book reviews, what's behind the mortgage and housing troubles, family, business startups, and more.
 Join us on the run, over lunch, or any time you want to kick back.
 Look for links to related readings and join the discussions in the blog comments.

 For a review, see "EconTalk: The Best Continuing Education Money Can't Buy."
 Incidental Economist, June 9, 2009.